PatrickKalkman/python-docuvortex-local/README.md

-# NeonShield's DocuVortex Evolution - From OpenAI to PrivateGPT
+# Harnessing Local Language Models - A Guide to Transitioning From OpenAI to On-Premise Power

 ## Exploring alternative large language models for enhanced document management

 ![DocuVortex](/article_image.jpg "DocuVortex")

 This project aims to implement a document-based question-answering system using a local LLM model, Python, and the Langchain Framework.
 It processes PDF documents, breaking them into ingestible chunks, and then stores these chunks into a Chroma DB vector database for querying.
-It complements a Medium article called [NeonShield's DocuVortex Evolution - From OpenAI to PrivateGPT](https://medium.com/@pkalkman).
+It complements a Medium article called [Harnessing Local Language Models - A Guide to Transitioning From OpenAI to On-Premise Power](https://medium.com/@pkalkman).

 ## Getting Started